Millions recovered for our clients.

 • Death

 If you or someone you love has been injured in a boating accident, contact GJEL Boat Accident Attorneys today for a free case review.
+Strict deadlines may apply to boating accident and wrongful death claims, and waiting too long can permanently bar your right to recover compensation.
 We have recovered over $10 million dollars for clients who have been seriously injured or killed due to the negligence of a boat operator or owner.

 Top Causes of Boat Accidents in California